 This can be particularly important for those who have a very small or no social circle at all.
 Loneliness is a horrible condition to live with, and has many physical symptoms including cardiovascular issues, early onset of Alzheimer’s disease, increased stress, and an increased likelihood to abuse addictive substances, such as alcohol and drugs.

 While these are all serious issues, the cure is simple: find an exercise or activity that you enjoy and share it with other people in a class or team.
-If you’re struggling with this, check out our complete report on the best running forums to help you discover an online community that’s right for you.

 You don’t have to join a team sport to see the social health benefits of exercise, either, as there are groups for just about any activity you can think of.
 Searching through social media will help you to locate your local groups and give you a better idea of what they do.
 It might even be worth chatting to current members before attending to confirm the environment appeals to you.